Hi, I'm Grant Lord, Goldfish keeper and breeder for 45+ years and the creator of this website About Goldfish.

 Depending on your region, there are US and UK spelling versions.

 If you’re not completely satisfied with this e-Book, just contact me within 60 days from your date of purchase and I will issue you a 100% refund immediately.

 Your e-Book purchase is 100% safe, secure and 100% risk free.

 To protect your privacy, we use PayPal to process payments.

-If you don't have a PayPal account, just click on the blue button at the bottom of the PayPal Login screen to pay by credit or debit card.
+If you don't have a PayPal account, just click on the light gray button shown below at the bottom of the PayPal Login screen to pay by Debit or Credit card.

 Get The e-Book